chengtng/project_2/README.md

 ### Problem Statement

 With rising demand and prices in resale flats, we attempt on a regression model to based on variables selected from a combination of manual shortlisting and EDA analysis.
-For model prediction, it helps home buyers have a alternative metric to compare against the plethora of pricing tools available online.
+It serve as an alternative metric to compare with the plethora of pricing tools available online.

 ### Datasets